openspace42/inception/README.md

 # inception

-## What it is and what it does
+## What it is and what it does:

-This is our reference first boot script for any Debian / Ubuntu server and will perform the following actions:
+Here at openspace, this is our reference first boot script for any Debian / Ubuntu machine.
+It will perform the following actions:

 01. Prompt you to update the machine hostname
 02. Set your default locale to something that actually works